alxhill/kutt-out-gallery/README.md

 ------

 * Create a non specific version for any views
-* Switch to using object oriented database query results - *in progress*
 * Error handling on db entries - error codes/exceptions or something
 * Form validation
 * Add WAY better handling of the initial setup phase - at the very least when there's no galleries, better when there's no database